Jason Atherton

 Jason Atherton (born 6 September 1971) is an English chef and restaurateur.
-His flagship restaurant Pollen Street Social gained a Michelin Star in 2011, its opening year.
+His flagship restaurant Pollen Street Social gained a Michelin Star in 2011, its opening year, and retained it until its closure in 2024.
 He was the Executive Chef at Gordon Ramsay's Michelin starred Maze in London until 30 April 2010.
 In 2014 he co-hosted the Sky Living TV series My Kitchen Rules.

 Early life and education

 Atherton was born in Sheffield, South Yorkshire.

-The son of a Skegness hotelier and her joiner husband, Atherton ran away to London at the age of 16 while his parents were on holiday.
+The son of a Skegness hotelier and her vulcaniser husband, he ran away to London at the age of 16 while his parents were on holiday.
 After training at Boston College, Lincolnshire, he spent six weeks training with the Army Catering Corps, which he hated.

 Career

 Jason Atherton has worked with chefs including Pierre Koffmann, Nico Ladenis, and Marco Pierre White.
 He joined the Gordon Ramsay Group in 2001 as the executive chef for Verre in Dubai.
-In 2005, Jason returned to the UK and opened Maze.
+In 2005, he returned to the UK and opened Maze.

 In November 2007, Atherton and Gordon Ramsay oversaw the launch of Maze in the Hilton Prague Old Town.
 April 2008 saw the launch of Maze Grill, which sits alongside maze in Grosvenor Square.
 In 2009 Atherton opened Maze in Cape Town at the One and Only Hotel and also maze restaurants in Melbourne and Qatar.